The Al Gore Interview: Full Transcript

 But I favor both.
 I would like to see both a CO2 tax and a cap and trade system, and a few countries that have adopted both have done extremely well economically and in reducing emissions.
 Now that there are some prominent Republican senior statesmen advocating a carbon tax, including George Schultz and James Baker, and a number of others; there is a little bit of renewed hope that maybe it will gain some altitude.
 But I’ve learned over the years that the resistance, as I’ve said before, is quite durable.
 Even China, China changed its whole approach to the climate crisis partly because they have to deal with the co-pollutant air pollution that’s making their cities unlivable.
 And they tried to build support for a CO2 tax in China and they defaulted to the cap and trade system that they are implementing nationwide this year.
 So one way or another, either directly or indirectly, we have to put a price on carbon pollution and accelerate the reduction of these emissions in order to avoid the catastrophic consequences of global warming.

-FC:: Why do you think we need both cap and trade and a carbon tax?
+FC: Why do you think we need both cap and trade and a carbon tax?

 AG: Well I’m not predicting that we will have both.
 Please understand I’m just telling you my personal preferences.
 But the reason I think we ought to have both is that that policy has worked extremely well in Sweden, for example.
 And I think that both approaches have their own distinctive benefits.
 If I had to choose one I would choose a carbon tax as long as it was of sufficient size to really solve the crisis.
 The benefits of the cap and trade approach include giving different businesses and industries the flexibility to use market forces as an aid to their emissions reduction trajectory.
 The first movers that make a commitment make money, boost profits while reducing emissions, and others that are slower off the mark begin to see that it’s in their economic interest to accelerate the pace.
 That’s what happened with sulfur dioxide and I’m sure it’s what will happen with an adequate cap and trade approach with respect to CO2.
 And by the way, California is moving ahead on its own.
 New York state is moving ahead.
 A number of other states and quite a large number of cities and local governments are moving forward.
 There is a third policy option in the mix I should mention, and that is some form of regulation like a renewable energy portfolio standard, I’m sure you’re quite familiar with that.
 And the number of cities that are now committing to go to 100% renewable energy is quite impressive.
 And the number is growing every day.

-FC:: What can you tell me about your meeting with President Trump in December?
+FC: What can you tell me about your meeting with President Trump in December?

 AG: Well, I appreciate and respect the question.
 But I have followed a policy of not violating the privacy of those exchanges.
 And the reason is that for eight years in the Clinton-Gore White House I always protected the privacy of my conversations with President Clinton, and I believe that any president who enters into a set of confidential exchanges deserves to have them treated privately.
 And so forgive me if I don’t violate that rule, but I’ve learned, it seems like the right approach to me, and it also safeguards the opportunity for a continuation of the dialogue.

-FC:: Did you feel any differently after that meeting, or any more hopeful than you had going into it?
+FC: Did you feel any differently after that meeting, or any more hopeful than you had going into it?

 AG: It was an interesting conversation.
 And whenever you talk with someone face to face, you have the opportunity to adjust your preconceptions.
 Of course, many of the early policy moves by the Trump administration have been discouraging where climate is concerned.
 But again, I believe the most important decision is whether or not he decides to remain in the Paris agreement.
 And again, I’m optimistic that he will.

-FC:: You’ve said that in order to fix the climate crisis we need to fix the democracy crisis.
+FC: You’ve said that in order to fix the climate crisis we need to fix the democracy crisis.
 Can you talk a little bit about how you think we can begin to do that, particularly with the problem of big money in politics?

 But now we have a third shift that will almost certainly become more important than either the printing press or electronic broadcasting, supplemented by cable and satellite.
 And that, of course, is the internet and social media.
 And with all of its problems, the internet once again removes the gatekeepers and allows individuals to gain an audience based on the perceived value of what thoughts they’re expressing and the way they express them.
-I believe that the internet brings with it a realistic hope for re-establishing the dynamism of American democracy.
+I believe that the internet brings with it a realistic hope for reestablishing the dynamism of American democracy.
 Already we see every important reform policy reform movement living and breathing on the internet.

 And as more people, particularly in your generation, begin to rely more on the internet and social media than older technologies, we see bloggers now affecting policy debates.
 We see digital fact checkers blowing the whistle on these big lie campaigns that still flourish in television advertising–the climate deniers, for example–and I’m actually quite optimistic that this trend will continue.
-And you know the Bernie Sanders campaign last year– I’m not endorsing his platform, I agreed with some of his ideas and disagreed with others.
+And you know the Bernie Sanders campaign last year–I’m not endorsing his platform, I agreed with some of his ideas and disagreed with others.
 But I want to give him all the credit he deserves for proving that a serious nationwide presidential campaign can now be mounted without any special interest money.
 By relying exclusively on small contributions over the internet from people who agree with the ideas a candidate expresses.
 That’s the way democracy is supposed to work.
 Ideas, the best available evidence, vision, a sensible course for the future–that should count for a lot more than some enormous fat cat’s contributions of money in return for special favors in policy designed to support their source of revenue.

-FC:: Do you think that we can restore political discourse–whether it’s on the internet or otherwise–quickly enough to address what needs to happen regarding climate change?
+FC: Do you think that we can restore political discourse–whether it’s on the internet or otherwise–quickly enough to address what needs to happen regarding climate change?

 AG: I sure hope so.
 I see that happening now.
 I’m very fond of the wisdom expressed by the late economist Rudy Dornbusch, who I had the privilege of knowing and working with.
 He once said that things take longer to happen than you think they will.
 But then they happen much faster than you thought they ever could.
 And I see that pattern taking place in America today.
 I’ll give you a quick example.
 If someone had said to me even five years ago that gay marriage would be legal everywhere in the United States and would be supported and celebrated by the overwhelming majority of the American people, I would have said well I sure hope so, but I’m just not sure if that’s realistic.
 But that has happened.
 And it’s not only technological revolutions that often will follow that exponential pattern.
 Social revolutions do as well.
 The civil rights movement, the women’s suffrage movement, the abolition movement long before, the anti-apartheid movement.
 And as I’ve just mentioned the gay rights movement.
 All of these revolutions seemed at times almost hopeless to many of the advocates.
 But once the underbrush was cleared away, and the ultimate choice was resolved into a binary decision between what’s right and what’s wrong, then it began to happen with lightning speed.
 And I think that’s where the climate movement is right now.
 We are right at that inflection point.

-FC:: I’ve seen in recent polls that more Americans than ever before are worried about climate change.
+FC: I’ve seen in recent polls that more Americans than ever before are worried about climate change.
 But it still isn’t a top priority for most.
-How do you think that it can become a priority when many people are concerned about issues that seem more immediate, like their job, or healthcare, or whatever else?
+How do you think that it can become a priority when many people are concerned about issues that seem more immediate, like their job, or health care, or whatever else?

 AG: Well, two answers.
 First of all, the jobs in the solar industry are now growing, on an annual basis, 17 times faster than average job growth in the economy as a whole.
 The single fastest growing job description over the next 10 years is predicted to be wind power technicians.
-And as you see in the example of Georgetown, Texas, when the economics of emissions-reducing renewable energy crossover and become clearly more attractive than burning coal or gas or oil then everything changes.
-In Kentucky–you may have noticed this story, I tweeted about it a week ago, and Tom Friedman had a column this morning in The New York Times–the Coal Museum in Kentucky just switched to solar energy.
+And as you see in the example of Georgetown, Texas, when the economics of emissions-reducing renewable energy crossover and become clearly more attractive than burning coal or gas or oil, then everything changes.
+In Kentucky–you may have noticed this story, I tweeted about it a week ago, and Tom Friedman had a column this morning in the New York Times–the Coal Museum in Kentucky just switched to solar energy.
 It saves them a lot of money.

-FC:: That’s great.
+FC: That’s great.

 AG: Yeah, it is great!
 And that’s the first answer to your question.
 The second answer is that more and more people are actually beginning to make solutions to the climate crisis one of their top priorities.
 I would invite you to look at the recent coverage of the town hall meetings held by Republican members of Congress during this holiday break when they go back and have these meetings.
 It’s partly due to the Indivisible movement, but they’re being put on the spot in their town hall meetings about the climate crisis and they’re being held to account.
-That’s something not entirely new, but the scale and vigor with which people are taking them to task is it is really very different now.
+That’s something not entirely new, but the scale and vigor with which people are taking them to task is really very different now.

 And I think one of the reasons for that is not only the changes in the way we’re all communicating among ourselves, but maybe an even bigger reason is that Mother Nature has joined this debate or this discussion.
-And the climate related extreme weather events are now increasingly impossible for people to ignore.
-You take Houston, Texas, the center of the global petroleum industry.
+And the climate-related extreme weather events are now increasingly impossible for people to ignore.
+You take Houston, the center of the global petroleum industry.
 In one 12-month period last year they had two 500-year floods, and one 1,000-year downpour.
 And in fact, they’ve had another huge rain with flooding just this week.
-So after a while people say wait a minute this is not an abstract debate.
-This is affecting my life.
+So after a while people say, “Wait a minute, this is not an abstract debate.
+This is affecting my life.”

-FC:: As you’ve thought about how to talk to people about climate change over the years, and there is the issue that a lot of changes will come in the future and it’s sort of hard for people to wrap their minds around that–not the immediate effects, but what will come in the next century–what have you learned about the most effective ways to communicate with people about climate change, or to persuade people who aren’t concerned about it?
+FC: As you’ve thought about how to talk to people about climate change over the years, and there is the issue that a lot of changes will come in the future and it’s sort of hard for people to wrap their minds around that–not the immediate effects, but what will come in the next century–what have you learned about the most effective ways to communicate with people about climate change, or to persuade people who aren’t concerned about it?

 AG: Among the lessons I’ve learned is the importance of conveying realistic hope.
 Because despair can be paralyzing, and the fear of these consequences–whether long term, mid-term or short term, is not necessarily the most effective way to change minds and motivate people.
 But when you can convey hope in a realistic way, that unlocks a higher fraction of the potential for change.

-FC:: To shift topics, I know you run an investment management firm that focuses on sustainability.
+FC: To shift topics, I know you run an investment management firm that focuses on sustainability.
 How long do you think it will take–or is it already happening–for sustainability to be a standard consideration for all investment firms?

 AG: I think that change is accelerating.
 When sustainability is fully integrated properly into the investment process, the evidence now indicates that returns can improve.
 There is voluminous academic research now showing that in most sectors of the economy, companies that fully integrate sustainability into their business plans are outperforming their competitors.
 It’s now best practice to fully integrate sustainability.
 It helps in ways that the CEOs and managers don’t necessarily think about in the first instance.
 For example, it helps tremendously in recruiting and retaining the best employees.
-Because again, particularly in your generation, people want to work for a firm that shares their values and a paycheck is crucial, of course, but taking pride in one’s work and feeling that the firm at which you’re employed is about more than simply making profit but also cares about doing the right thing and helping in its own way to make the world a better place.
+Because again, particularly in your generation, people want to work for a firm that shares their values, and a paycheck is crucial, of course, but taking pride in one’s work and feeling that the firm at which you’re employed is about more than simply making profit but also cares about doing the right thing and helping in its own way to make the world a better place.
 That is in itself a revolution that’s gaining speed.

-FC:: Do you think that consumer demand for that is also increasing?
+FC: Do you think that consumer demand for that is also increasing?

 AG: Absolutely, no question about it.
 And since the difference between profit and loss is usually at the margins, it doesn’t take a majority of consumers to express a preference for the most climate friendly and environmentally responsible alternative before businesses catch on and realize that they’re going to lose customers, they’re going to lose brand value, they’re going to lose some employees, they’re going to lose some of the enthusiasm of their workforce, if they don’t align themselves with what people feel is the right thing.

-FC:: For someone who wants to support climate action but doesn’t know where to begin.
-What would you tell them?
+FC: For someone who wants to support climate action but doesn’t know where to begin, what would you tell them?

 AG: Learn about it.
 Go to the movie.
 Read the book.
 The book will come out the same day as the movie in July.
 Then win the conversations you have about the climate crisis–don’t let climate denial go unchallenged.
-Be a conscious participant in the marketplace because your choices not only help incrementally, but exert leverage on businesses that is more powerful than your individual consumer choices.
+Be a conscious participant in the marketplace because your choices not only help incrementally but exert leverage on businesses that is more powerful than your individual consumer choices.
 And then finally, participate in the political process.
 While changing the lightbulbs is important, changing the laws and policies is far more important.
-And that can happen when people do care about solving the climate crisis speak up, as these Indivisible members are doing at these town hall meetings, as others are doing by emailing and writing and calling the offices of their elected representatives.
+And that can happen when people who do care about solving the climate crisis speak up, as these Indivisible members are doing at these town hall meetings, as others are doing by emailing and writing and calling the offices of their elected representatives.
 The threshold for popular democracy making a difference may be higher in an age when big money contributions still play an unhealthy role.
 But that threshold can be passed, can be crossed, and we’re now seeing the impact of all the people showing up at these town hall meetings already.
 There are now 30 Republican members of the House of Representatives who have changed their positions to be supportive of solving the climate crisis.
 We don’t need many more before we have a working majority in Congress.
 And it never should have been a partisan issue anyway.

-FC:: Why did climate change become a partisan issue?
+FC: Why did climate change become a partisan issue?

 AG: I think that the enormous expenditures by the climate deniers played the leading role.
 And I think that in the immediate aftermath of the great recession in 2008 they stepped up their spending and actively made it a partisan issue by threatening Republican members of Congress with the Tea Party primary opponents unless they toed the line.
 But now with enough members of the general public saying no, this is important to us, their ability to do that is being sharply diminished.

-FC:: To return to the movie, who are you hoping to reach with this, and what sort of impact are you hoping that it has?
+FC: To return to the movie, who are you hoping to reach with this, and what sort of impact are you hoping that it has?

 AG: I hope that everybody will go to see it, of course, but I say that not just in an aspirational way but as an expression of my strong feeling that there’s no particular age group or demographic group that there is a special target for this movie.
-The first movie found resonance with people in in every demographic category and I hope that this movie will as well.
+The first movie found resonance with people in every demographic category, and I hope that this movie will as well.

-FC:: What impact do you hope that the movie can have on our current trajectory?
+FC: What impact do you hope that the movie can have on our current trajectory?

 AG: My greatest hope is that it will significantly increase the number of people who make this challenge a personal priority.
 And communicate that commitment to solving the climate crisis in their personal circle of friends and acquaintances, in their businesses and social networks, and then the political system.
 And that they do so as market participants as well.
 When enough people express that commitment in all those ways, we will solve this crisis, no doubt about it.

-FC:: What does what does ‘speak truth to power’ mean to you?
+FC: What does “speak truth to power” mean to you?

 AG: It means using facts, as defined by the best available evidence, and a deeply felt conviction about what’s more likely to be true than not as the basis for demands expressed to those in political power, and those in power in the marketplace as well.
 And midway through the last century, Mahatma Gandhi spoke about what he called a truth force.
 The word he used in Sanskrit is one I can’t really necessarily pronounce correctly but it’s called Satyagraha.
 And Gandhi’s view was that truth has a force in human affairs and when it is passionately expressed, it can be the most powerful force for changing things for the good.

-FC:: How do you think that, especially now, how do we overcome the problem of fake news?
+FC: How do you think that, especially now, how do we overcome the problem of fake news?

 AG: The reading I’ve done about this has informed me that it’s been around since news itself has been around.
 It’s not in any way a new phenomenon.
-But it’s more visible on the on the internet when Russian-paid trolls and others who benefit economically from spreading fake news are given an incentive to make it a bigger phenomenon than it was in the past.
+But it’s more visible on the internet when Russian-paid trolls and others who benefit economically from spreading fake news are given an incentive to make it a bigger phenomenon than it was in the past.
 And I welcome the recent statements by leaders of digital companies that they are recognizing that they have a responsibility to curate content and not just wash their hands of the responsibility that’s turned over to algorithms and bots.
 I think that over time there may well be self-healing dynamism that it kicks in.

-FC:: One thing I want to ask you, since I know you’ve really thought about such a wide range of issues deeply, how do you think that more people can become systems thinkers and rather than just specialists in one field, and begin to understand the bigger picture and many issues that are going on simultaneously?
+FC: One thing I want to ask you, since I know you’ve really thought about such a wide range of issues deeply, how do you think that more people can become systems thinkers and rather than just specialists in one field, and begin to understand the bigger picture and many issues that are going on simultaneously?

 AG: Boy, that’s a deep and thoughtful question.
 I’m not sure I know the answer to it.
 But I think that we are in the midst of a shift in the way we approach knowledge.
 I think people now are more likely to become thinkers in an age when knowledge is on the web and not just in silos, and the reductionist effect, the way we used to organize knowledge into these vertical silos, started changing really with environmental science.
 At least that’s where I first encountered that change.
 And I think that the increasing interconnections that are more visible and accessible on the web, have encouraged people to make that shift.
 In business the same is true.
 If you look, for example, at Germany’s manufacturing 4.0 initiative, they are essentially turning factories into computers.
-And when you do that you certainly have to adopt the systems approach.
+And when you do that, you certainly have to adopt the systems approach.

-FC:: You have said that American leadership is necessary for climate action.
+FC: You have said that American leadership is necessary for climate action.
 Do you still think that, and do you think that we will be able to restore our political system to the point where the U.S. can lead the world on climate?

 AG: Yes, I do.
-The old cliche it’s always darkest before the dawn springs to mind.
+The old cliche “it’s always darkest before the dawn” springs to mind.
 Because I think that the new administration’s early moves on environmental policy are, as I said previously, certainly discouraging.
 But I think that there is a law of physics that has become something of a cliche in politics, and that is that for every action, there is an equal and opposite reaction.
 There’s no doubt in my mind that the impressive energy and creativity and the Indivisible movement and the surge of support for progressive organizations and the voter turnout in that district in Georgia yesterday [during the run-off in the 6th congressional district], to pick one of many examples.

 All of that is evidence that there is an equal and opposite reaction to Trumpism that is now taking hold in American democracy.
 I remember back in the early 1980s when then-President Ronald Reagan declared his opposition to arms control and called the Soviet Union the evil empire, and people began to worry much more about the nuclear arms race, what happened was the emergence of the nuclear freeze movements and many other popular based movements demanding that we slow and if possible halt the nuclear arms race, and President Reagan changed his mind and entered into a series of very productive arms reduction agreements with the then Soviet Union.
 And I think it’s possible that these first 100 days, almost, of the Trump administration will not necessarily define where American policy is a year from now, or two years from now, or four years from now, because the surge of progressive activism in response to President Trump is still building.